moyni77/ansible-docker-ucp/README.md

 <b>754ba6ca54904c43bc04ea5d0dc74298</b>
 ```

-After you login as the admin user, you can either enter a valid license key or request a trial license, as shown in Figure 33.
+After you login as the `admin` user, you can either enter a valid license key or request a trial license, as shown in Figure 34.

 ![License options][licenseoptions]
-**Figure 33.** License options
+**Figure 34.** License options

 To obtain a license, you need to open a support ticket with CloudBees, specifying your instance ID which is displayed when you click either option in the dialog.
 For more information on license generation, see the documentation available at https://support.cloudbees.com/hc/en-us/articles/218233918-Jenkins-Enterprise-License-Activation.

 Once you enter a valid (or trial) license key, you can proceed to customize Jenkins.
-It is recommended that you install the suggested plugins, as shown in Figure 34, unless you have a specific requirement for a particular plugin or plugins to be installed.
+It is recommended that you install the suggested plugins, as shown in Figure 35, unless you have a specific requirement for a particular plugin or plugins to be installed.

 ![Customize Jenkins][customizejenkins]
-**Figure 34.** Customize Jenkins
+**Figure 35.** Customize Jenkins

-As the plugins are installed, they will change to a green color in the user interface, as shown in Figure 35.
+As the plugins are installed, they will change to a green color in the user interface, as shown in Figure 36.
 The text box on the right hand side of the screen provides details of the plugins and any dependencies that need to be installed.

 ![Installing plugins][installingplugins]
-**Figure 35.** Installing plugins
+**Figure 36.** Installing plugins

-It is recommended that you create a new administration account, using the dialog shown in Figure 36.
+It is recommended that you create a new administration account, using the dialog shown in Figure 37.

 ![Create Admin user][createadminuser]
-**Figure 36.** Create Admin user
+**Figure 37.** Create Admin user

-When the installation and configuration of CloudBees Jenkins Team Edition is complete, the Welcome to Jenkins screen will appear, as show in Figure 37.
+When the installation and configuration of CloudBees Jenkins Team Edition is complete, the Welcome to Jenkins screen will appear, as show in Figure 38.

 ![Welcome to Jenkins][welcometojenkins]
-**Figure 37.** Welcome to Jenkins
+**Figure 38.** Welcome to Jenkins

 Instance administration for CloudBees Jenkins Team Edition is documented at https://go.cloudbees.com/docs/cloudbees-documentation/admin-instance/, covering management of upgrades/plugins, securing an instance and common configuration options.